 Berg Katse from Gatchaman has hir fans.
 The messed-up childhood and cool new toy nearly every episode probably have something to do with it, even with the silly ears.

 YuYu Hakusho, Younger Toguro.
-Compare with villains before, he's only power beingHulking Out might seem lame at a glance, but he gets so much power from sheer brute strength that he can render flashy techniques utterly useless, and has force extremely powerful youkai into working for him without even fighting at full strength.
+Compare with villains before, he's only power beingHulking Out might seem lame at a glance, but he gets so much power from sheer brute strength that he can render flashy techniques utterly useless (and the fights with him are still damn cool to watch), and has force extremely powerful youkai into working for him without even fighting at full strength.

 The Joker, in most incarnations.
 It doesn't matter whether he's a giggling, goofy clown prince of crime (e.g. the 60's Batman television series), a mass-murdering sociopathic Monster Clown (e.g. The Dark Knight), or a seemingly impossible mixture of the two (e.g. Batman: The Animated Series), he will inevitably overshadow every other character, have all the best lines, and, while Batman will always have the best toys (he's the goddamn Batman, after all), the Joker will find the most creative and spectacular ways to use the tools at his disposal.
 No matter what he does or who he does it to, he will make you laugh, because of the simple fact that he's just that good.